Language selection

 • be proficient in English, and French if the position is bilingual

-To apply as an experienced telecommunications operator, you must:
+To apply as an experienced police dispatcher, you must:

 • have successfully completed a Canadian police call-taking and dispatching training program